CHAN Sum Yi

 I’m glad that I am awarded the Social Sciences Scholarship and I would like to share my tips on study with you.

-Regarding my learning process, I would firstly ask questions when I do not understand immediately after the lesson, so that I can fully understand the contents.
+Regarding my learning process, I would first ask questions when I do not understand immediately after the lesson so that I can fully understand the contents.
 Then, I would do revisions shortly after each lesson for the sake of consolidating the contents in my brain.
 This is important because I can revise more efficiently afterwards.
 When I do revisions, I would make my own notes in the form of mind-maps, point-forms, and flow charts.
 In this way, I summarize the whole topic and this gives me a clear picture of the topic.
 Other than that, I would also make margin notes during lessons.
-Having notes beside paragraphs allows me to better understand the topic.
 Finally, I would revise around 3 times before exams.
 The more I study, the more I get familiarized with the contents.

 As we all know, studying is boring, I thereby have some ways to motivate myself.
 Firstly, I would set small targets for myself each time, as small targets are relatively easier to achieve.
 Achievement would lead to satisfaction and hence I can be motivated easily.
 When I feel bored while studying, I would listen to strong beat music to activated myself.
 I would also exercise between study sessions to refresh my mind and get motivated again.